fluencelabs/examples/marine-examples/README.md

     }
 }
 ```
-It defines one `marine_test_env` for the whole `mod`, so we can write utility functions that use types from `marine_test_env`, and we do not have to wrap each function with the macro.
+It defines one `marine_test_env` for the whole `mod`, so we can write utility functions that use types from `marine_test_env`, and we do not have to wrap each function in the macro.

 Now we can build services:
 ```shell